MicrosoftDocs/Contribute/Contribute/dotnet/dotnet-contribute.md

 ## The C# interactive experience

-All samples included in an article use a [language tag](../code-in-docs.md) to indicate the source language.
-Short code samples in C# can use the `csharp-interactive` language tag to specify a C# sample that runs in the browser.
-(Inline code samples use the `csharp-interactive` tag, for snippets included from source, use the `code-csharp-interactive` tag.)
-These code samples display a code window and an output window in the article.
-The output window displays any output from executing the interactive code once the user has run the sample.
+All snippets included in an article use a [language tag](../code-in-docs.md) to indicate the source language.
+Short code snippets in C# can use the `csharp-interactive` language tag to specify a C# snippet that runs in the browser.
+(Inline code snippets use the `csharp-interactive` tag, for snippets included from source, use the `code-csharp-interactive` tag.)
+These code snippets display a **code window** and an **output window** in the article.
+The **output window** displays any output from executing the interactive code once the user has run the snippet.

-The C# interactive experience changes how we work with samples.
-Visitors can run the sample to see the results.
-A number of factors help determine if the sample or corresponding text should include information about the output.
+The C# interactive experience changes how we work with snippets.
+Visitors can run the snippet to see the results.
+A number of factors help determine if the snippet or corresponding text should include information about the output.

-### When to display the expected output without running the sample
+### When to display the expected output without running the snippet

 - Articles intended for beginners should provide output so that readers can compare the output of their work with the expected answer.
-- Samples where the output is integral to the topic should display that output.
-For example, articles on formatted text should show the text format without running the sample.
+- Snippets where the output is integral to the topic should display that output.
+For example, articles on formatted text should show the text format without running the snippet.
-- When both the sample and the expected output is short, consider showing the output.
+- When both the snippet and the expected output is short, consider showing the output.
 It saves a bit of time.
 - Articles explaining how current culture or invariant culture affect output should explain the expected output.
 The interactive REPL (Read Evaluate Print Loop) runs on a Linux-based host.
 The default culture, and the invariant culture produce different output on different operating systems and machines.
 The article should explain the output in Windows, Linux, and Mac systems.

-### When to exclude expected output from the sample
+### When to exclude expected output from the snippet

-- Articles where the sample generates a larger output should not include that in comments.
-It obscures the code once the sample has been run.
+- Articles where the snippet generates a larger output should not include that in comments.
+It obscures the code once the snippet has been run.
-- Articles where the sample demonstrates a topic, but the output isn't integral to understanding it.
+- Articles where the snippet demonstrates a topic, but the output isn't integral to understanding it.
 For example, code that runs a LINQ query to explain query syntax and then display every item in the output collection.

 > [!NOTE]
 > You might notice that some of the topics are not currently following all the guidelines specified here.
 We're working towards achieving consistency throughout the site.
 Check the list of [open issues](https://github.com/dotnet/docs/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Abookmark_tabs%3A+Information+Architecture%22) we're currently tracking for that specific goal.